ejnshtein/nyaasi-bot/readme.md

 Bot in telegram - [nyaa.si bot](https://t.me/nyaasi_bot)
 RSS channel - [Nyaa.si](https://t.me/nyaasi)

+## Features

+- Search on nyaa.si
+- Full torrent information
+- Download `.torrent` file right in telegram chat
+- Magnet links too
+- Share torrent in other chats

+## In progress

+- Download torrent files up to 50 mb in Telegram
+- Download torrent files up to 1.5 gb in Telegram
+- Custom RSS feed (?)

 ## Commands

 Use `/index` or `/search` to access nyaa.si index page or `/search <text to search>` to search something on nyaa.si.